Gross domestic product: Lists of countries by GDP per capita

+Income distribution

+GDP does not account for income distribution.
+This can lead to misleading characterizations of economic well-being if the income distribution is heavily skewed toward the high end, as the poorer residents will not directly benefit from the overall level of wealth and income generated in their country (their income might decline, even as the mean GDP per capita rises).
+GDP per capita measures (like aggregate GDP measures) do not account for income distribution (and tend to overstate the average income per capita).
+For example, South Africa during apartheid ranked high in terms of GDP per capita, but the benefits of this immense wealth and income were not shared equally among its citizens.
+The United Nations has aimed in its Sustainable Development Goals, amongst other global initiatives, to address wealth inequality.
+See income inequality metrics for discussion of a variety of inequality-based economic measures.
+A representative measure of the living standard is the median income since it represents the median voter.
+The median income growth was found diverging from the GDP per capita growth in some countries.

 Standard of living

 Although a high or rising level of GDP per capita is often associated with increased economic and social progress, the opposite sometimes occurs.
 For example, Jean Drèze and Amartya Sen have pointed out that an increase in GDP or in GDP growth does not necessarily lead to a higher standard of living, particularly in areas such as healthcare and education.
 Another important area that does not necessarily improve along with GDP is political liberty, which is most notable in China, where GDP growth is strong yet political liberties are heavily restricted.
 GDP does not account for the distribution of income among the residents of a country, because GDP is merely an aggregate measure.
 An economy may be highly developed or growing rapidly, but also contain a wide gap between the rich and the poor in a society.
 These inequalities often occur on the lines of race, ethnicity, gender, religion, or other minority status within countries.
-This can lead to misleading characterizations of economic well-being if the income distribution is heavily skewed toward the high end, as the poorer residents will not directly benefit from the overall level of wealth and income generated in their country (their purchasing power can decline, even as the mean GDP per capita rises).
-GDP per capita measures (like aggregate GDP measures) do not account for income distribution (and tend to overstate the average income per capita).
-For example, South Africa during apartheid ranked high in terms of GDP per capita, but the benefits of this immense wealth and income were not shared equally among its citizens.
-The United Nations has aimed in its Sustainable Development Goals, amongst other global initiatives, to address wealth inequality.